Let’s wrap up MP1! We’ll complete a search method and use it to get the search bar displayed in the UI to work.

 MainActivity to respond to changes in the search bar.

-The last thing to do is to update the list of places shown on the map properly!
+The last thing to do is to update the list of summaries shown in the list properly!

 As a reminder, on lessons where we focus on the machine project we will not assign a homework problem!
 However, the lesson will usually focus on helping you complete a particular part of the MP test suite, and so we encourage you to spend time on that in lieu of a homework problem.